-This annual report consists of two parts - management's discussion and analysis and the basic financial statements consisting of a Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; Statement of Cash Flows; and related footnotes.
+This annual report consists of two parts - (i) Management's Discussion and Analysis and (ii) the basic financial statements consisting of a Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; Statement of Cash Flows; and related footnotes.
 The Statement of Net Position represents the financial position of the Authority and provides information about the activities of the Authority, including all short-term and long-term financial resources and obligations.
 Enterprise accounting uses a flow of economic resources measurement focus.
 With this measurement focus, all assets and all liabilities are included in the Statement of Net Position.
-The Statement of Revenues, Expenses, and Changes in Net Position presents increases (e.g., revenues) and decreases (e.g., expenses) in net position.
+The Statement of Revenues, Expenses, and Changes in Net Position presents increases (e.g., revenues) and decreases (e.g., expenses) in net total financial position.
 The Statement of Cash Flows reflects how the Authority finances and meets its cash flow needs.
 Finally, the notes to the basic financial statements provide additional information that is essential to a full understanding of the data provided on the basic financial statements.

-Comparative Financial Analysis
+Comparative Financial Statements

-Summary Statement of Net Position
+Summary Statement of Net Position: